Han-Sim/blog.hansim.dev/README.md

 This is a fully featured blog which supports these features.

 - Markdown Language
-- Email subscribing
 - Recent Post Sections
 - Tags
 - Comments using Social Media (DisQus Plugin)
-- 'Share this post' features
+- SPA (Single Page Application)
-- SPA and user-friendly paths('Post Slug') to each post
+- user-friendly paths('Post Slug') to each post